Warwolt/rktest/README.md

 # RK Test

-RK Test is a small test library for C99 programs, written to closely mimick [Google Test](https://github.com/google/googletest).
+RK Test is a small [STB-style](https://github.com/nothings/stb/tree/master) single header unit testing library for C99, written to closely mimick [Google Test](https://github.com/google/googletest).
 RK Test is lightweight and easy to integrate into a C project to add testing capabilities.

-RK Test is a [STB-style](https://github.com/nothings/stb/tree/master) single header library, which means it can be integrated into a project by just copying rktest.h into your source tree.

 ## Features
 RK Test has the following features: